Gunnison Nordic Skiing

 Thanks to Gunnison Nordic and Gunnison Trails there’s a huge network of groomed XC roads and trails to take advantage of at Hartman Rocks.
 Many people park at the main lot off County Rd.
 32, but for more beginner trails head over to McCabe’s Lane access.
 Gunnison Trails grooms trails like Buddy Bear and Luge for fat bike access, but skis are allowed as well.
 Gunnison Nordic keeps the roads tidy and skate skiing is an option on most.
-Check out this map to see what’s groomed and check out the most recent grooming report here.
+Check out the most recent grooming report here.

 Pole and Willow Creek

 While it’s not groomed, the Pole and Willow Creek drainages offer good classic cross-country skiing on BLM roads.
 Lots of deer and elk roam this area and spotting huge herds isn’t uncommon.
 If you follow Willow Creek long enough you’ll eventually encounter the old mining camp of Vulcan.
 Make sure you respect the private property, but enjoy the views and history.

 To get there take CO 149 towards Lake City.
 The turnoff for Willow Creek is about a mile up the highway on your left.